Bay & Workshop Management

 - Current Status -- Available, Occupied, or Maintenance, with the last updated timestamp

-- Current Booking Information -- Customer name and avatar, vehicle details (make, model, colour, license plate), service type, bay type, and assigned technician
+- Current Booking Information -- Customer name, vehicle details (make, model, colour, license plate), service type, bay type, and assigned technician

 - Job Timeline -- Key dates including when the booking was created, when it was assigned to the bay, when work started, and how long the job has been active